kennylajara/run-up/README.md

 python3 -m pip install runup
 ```

-Create a `runup.yaml` file with the configuration of yor backups.
+Create a `runup.yaml` file with the configuration of your backups.
 This example to backup all the files on the same directory as the config file:

 ```
 version: '1'